richie0866/Rostruct/docs/getting-started/execution-model.md

 * Code should not rely on services like CollectionService that expose you to the client, so use an alternative
 * LocalScripts should try to finish ASAP and avoid yielding the **main thread** if possible
 * The codebase should never be exposed to the `game` object to prevent security vulnerabilities
-* Avoid using Rostruct in your project to load dependencies; Instead, check out [how to use a module](using-other-projects.md)